MathieuSnd/NoRISC/report/everything.md

 A write sequence happens when handshakes on the Address Write and Data Write channels are followed by a handshake on the Write Response channel.
 Figure 3 shows the main AXI-lite signals.

-Figure 4 and 5 show the dependancy between the channels for read and write sequences.
+Figure 4 and 5 show the dependency between the channels for read and write sequences.
+A simple arrow from A to B means that A and B must be asserted simultaneously. a double arrow from A and B to C means that if A and B are asserted simultaneously, C must eventually rise.